-VP 1980-81/26.
-Members have also spoken after the Chair's opinion has been given, VP 1978-80/990.
+VP 1980-83/26 (27.11.1980).
+Members have also spoken after the Chair's opinion has been given, VP 1978-80/990 (13.9.1979)

-information or advice to assist in clarification of an issue.
-A Member may refer to a matter of privilege without raising a formal complaint.
+matter of privilege without raising a formal complaint.
 Two separate matters have been raised by a Member at the same time.

 It has been held that a Member may not raise a matter on behalf of another Member.
 However, the Speaker has considered a matter raised by the Leader of the House relating to another Member, after the Member concerned had also spoken on the matter by indulgence, indicating support for the matter being raised.
 The Speaker, normally by way of a statement, has also raised matters coming within his or her knowledge for the consideration and action of the House as it deems necessary.
 It has also been held that a matter should not be raised by way of a question to the Chair.
-A personal explanation should not be made under the guise of a matter of privilege.
+Personal explanation should not be made under the guise of a matter of privilege.
 A matter of order or a matter coming within the standing orders or practice should not be raised as a matter of privilege.
 Likewise, if a question of privilege is raised, it must be in connection with something affecting the House or its Members in their capacity as such.